 Whatever happens in the crawl space doesn’t stay in the crawl space.
 Moisture-laden air from the outside will cause temperatures to drop.
 And this will force you to turn on your HVAC system and leave it running for long just to create favorable internal conditions.
 Prolonged heating and cooling translates into a higher energy bill.
 Waterproofing the crawl space ensures your home remains energy-efficient and at the same minimizes the need for excessive heating and cooling.

 Like it or not, your wet or damp crawl space will attract pests and insects, especially rats and termites.
 Both are destructive.
 Give them space and they will turn your crawl space upside down, gnawing on wooden structures and weakening them.
-Sealing blocks all the access points that such critters could use, effectively locking them out of our crawl space.
+Sealing makes it difficult for critters to get into your crawl space, and it creates a less attractive environment for them.